-The shafts were newsworthy recently when the remains of old ship building docks were discovered as they dug down.
+The shafts were newsworthy recently when the remains of old shipbuilding docks were discovered as they dug down.
 The docks being also the founders of the West Ham football club.

 Last Friday was a chance to have a look around the site as the two wide shafts have now reached their bottom and the joining tunnels are now being constructed.

-The auxiliary shaft was dug by driving down sheet steel piles and digging out the soil, then they dug down further spraying concrete on the walls to stop them collapsing.
+The auxiliary shaft was dug by driving down sheet steel piles and digging out the soil, then they dug down further spraying concrete on the walls to stop them from collapsing.
 Being a deep hole with limited ventilation at the bottom, large fan machines cycle air through the site.

-Elsewhere on the site, the TBM nicknamed “Elizabeth” has been delivered from Germany in pieces and the main cutting head is now being put back together gain.
+Elsewhere on the site, the TBM nicknamed “Elizabeth” has been delivered from Germany in pieces and the main cutting head is now being put back together again.
 This November one of the UK’s largest cranes will arrive on site and will lift this giant machine up and over to the other shaft where it will be lowered down to face Central London.

 The rest of the TBM will be assembled behind it and end up poking out the back of the auxiliary shaft we just looked down at.

 This map may offer an insight into the relationship between the two shafts.
-The map is aligned with East to the top, so the “bottom” shaft is at the Western end of the peninsula, and will be the permanent shaft.
+The map is aligned with east to the top, so the “bottom” shaft is at the Western end of the peninsula, and will be the permanent shaft.
 The other is the temporary one, which will vanish in a couple of years time.

 The small black lines you can see at the “top” of the drawing in the river is a docking point for barges.
-When the TBM is working, the waste soil will come out of these shafts and then carried away by river to the RSBP site in Wallasea Island where is is being used to create a nature reserve.
+When the TBM is working, the waste soil will come out of these shafts and then carried away by river to the RSBP site in Wallasea Island where is being used to create a nature reserve.

 Other barges will also return laden with the concrete rings that will line the tunnels.
 Some 15,000 rings will be needed by this part of the project, and each ring is made of 7 segments.
 The factory is at Chatham, and mirrors the one I visited in North London.

-Inching around the site – the 30 metre wide main shaft is substantially more robust in construction methods.
+Inching around the site – the 30-metre wide main shaft is substantially more robust in construction methods.
 A planning application document has a side view of how the main shaft will look when finished.